-The ruby ford is a crossing of the Green Fork of the Trident in the Riverlands.
+The ruby ford or Ruby Ford is a crossing of the Trident in the eastern riverlands.
 It is so named for the rubies that were knocked from Prince Rhaegar Targaryen's breastplate during the Battle of the Trident.
-A large, three-story inn with pale stone walls lies near the ford.
+The inn at the crossroads lies near the ford.
 There is no crossing of the Green Fork north of it until the Twins.

 A Clash of Kings

 The hosts commanded by Ser Aenys Frey and Roose Bolton have difficulty crossing the ruby ford because the Trident is in flood.
 Ser Gregor Clegane defeats the rearguard of Roose in the fighting at the fords of the Trident and seizes the ruby ford.